 - Take your rubbish with you when you leave.

 - Don't use shampoos and soaps in or near waterways.

 - In areas where toilets are not provided, bring a portable enclosed toilet.
 Please do not empty the contents of chemical toilets in the toilet facilities as is stops the systems from functioning.
-If bush toileting, go at least 50-m from creeks and bury human waste and toilet paper 30-cm deep.
-Bag all personal hygiene products including disposable nappies and take them away for appropriate disposal in rubbish bins.
+Portable toilet waste disposal points are located at Poverty Creek camping area and on access ‘P’ near the toilets in the Ocean Beach camping area.
+If bush toileting, go at least 50m from creeks and bury human waste and toilet paper 30cm deep.
+Bag all personal hygiene products including disposable nappies and take them away for appropriate disposal in rubbish bins

 - When boating, go slowly over seagrass beds—dugongs feed here.
-Observe the go slow areas for natural values in Tripcony Bight – Long Island and Westaways Creek marine national park zones.
+Observe the go slow areas for natural values in Tripcony Bight – Long Island (MNP02) and Westaways Creek (MNP01) marine national park zones.

 - When driving, stay on tracks and off the dunes.
 Foredunes are important habitat for wildlife.
 Shorebirds lay their eggs on the sand and marine turtles bury eggs in the sand.

 - Obey signs and regulations—they are in place to protect this area for conservation and nature-based recreation.